-IRS Tax Penalty Abatement and Relief
+IRS First-Time Penalty Abatement (FTA) and Relief

 The IRS might levy a penalty if you fail to file a federal tax return or pay a federal tax by the due date.
 Fortunately, if that happens to you, there are some ways to have the penalty reduced or eliminated.
 However, there are different types of IRS tax penalty abatement and relief, and they can apply differently depending on the type of penalty you receive.